mariusneo/postgres-to-elastic-via-debezium/README.md

 This project follows a rather different approach, by retrieving the entities related to the orders via *JDBC* select statements.
+At the cost of reading explicitly (in the aggregation Kafka Stream application) the associated entities via JDBC, there can be achieved the need of having (eventually) up-to-date aggregated order entries in the search index.

+[Avro](https://avro.apache.org/) is being used for data serialization over Apache Kafka.

 ## Overview